Nour833/PerfektBlue/README.md

     ```
 2.  **Follow the on-screen prompts** to proceed through the attack workflow.
 The tool will guide you from fingerprinting to exploitation and beyond.

-## Disclaimer
+## ⚠️ Disclaimer

-**WARNING: This tool is for security research and educational purposes only.
-Only use on systems you own or have explicit permission to test.
-The developers assume no liability for any misuse or damage caused by this software.
-Automotive systems are safety-critical - testing on live vehicles can be dangerous and illegal without proper authorization.**
+**WARNING: This tool is intended strictly for security research, reverse engineering, and educational purposes.**

+You are only permitted to use this software under the following conditions:

+- ✅ On systems or hardware you personally own,
+- ✅ Or on systems for which you have **explicit, written authorization** to test.

+---

+### 🔐 Legal and Safety Notice

+Automotive systems are **safety-critical**.
+Unauthorized testing on live vehicles, public road systems, or production ECUs may be:

+- 🚫 **Illegal** under local or international laws.
+- ⚠️ **Dangerous**, potentially causing physical harm or system failure.

+Always ensure your testing takes place in a **controlled environment** (e.g., test benches, simulators, or offline labs), and never on active vehicles without formal approval and safety protocols.

+---

+### ❗ Liability

+The developers of this project **assume no responsibility or liability** for:

+- Any misuse of this software,
+- Damage to vehicles or systems,
+- Injury or harm resulting from improper use,
+- Or any legal consequences resulting from unauthorized activities.

+**Use this tool at your own risk.**

-## License
+## 📄 License

-Distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License.
+See the [`LICENSE`](./LICENSE) file for full details.

+> ⚠️ **Note:** While the MIT License permits wide usage, this tool is intended only for lawful, authorized security research and educational purposes.
+> Use of this software for malicious, unauthorized, or safety-critical purposes is strictly discouraged and may be illegal.